The Foundry Problem: World Models and the Missing Liability Framework for Self-Supervised Learning

 A. The Stewardship of Unlabeled Data

 Common Crawl contains everything the web contains.
-Medical misinformation, demographic stereotypes, extremist content, and factual errors accumulated over years of archiving are all present.
-When an SSL model trains on this corpus, these patterns are not incidentally absorbed.
-They are structurally encoded into the model’s representation of language.
-A base model trained on unvetted Common Crawl data does not merely reflect the web’s biases.
-It builds a world model from them.
-The spatial relationships that govern what the model treats as similar, relevant, or probable are derived directly from the statistical structure of whatever the corpus contained.
-A world model built from Common Crawl is a map of reality as the unfiltered internet represents it.
-That is not a starting point a fine-tuner can correct by adjusting a few layers of weights.
+Medical misinformation, demographic stereotypes, extremist content, and factual errors accumulated over years of archiving are all there.
+So, when an SSL model trains on this corpus, these patterns are structurally encoded into the model’s representation of language.
+A Base Model trained on unvetted Common Crawl data builds a world model from them.
+The spatial relationships that govern what the model treats as similar, relevant, or probable are derived directly from the statistical structure of whatever that corpus contained.
+A world model built from Common Crawl is a map of reality as the unfiltered internet represents and is not something a fine-tuner can correct just by adjusting a few layers of weights.

-The applicable legal theory is negligent entrustment.
+The applicable legal theory is negligent entrustment and it works as follows.
 A developer who uses an unvetted, unfiltered corpus for SSL training has entrusted a computational process with data that a reasonable actor would recognize as generating predictable harm.
 Establishing a duty of care requires foreseeability of downstream use.
-A developer training a base model on Common Crawl in 2024 knows the model will be used in medical, legal, and financial contexts.
-The harm from biased representations in those contexts is not speculative.
+Even a developer training a Base Model on Common Crawl in 2024 knows the model will be used in medical, legal, and financial contexts and the harm from biased representations in those context should be expected.

-A skeptic will argue that Common Crawl is the only corpus large enough to achieve state-of-the-art SSL performance, making its use an industry standard rather than a negligent choice.
-The argument has surface appeal.
-But it misidentifies where the negligence lies.
-The negligence is not in using Common Crawl.
-It is in ingesting it without applying the AI-DSF’s Foundational Controls.
-Data Provenance Protections, Data Threat Defenses, and Continuous Data Vulnerability Management exist precisely because large unfiltered corpora are the operational reality of SSL development.
-A developer who uses Common Crawl with documented provenance controls, anomaly detection, and pre-ingestion quality review is not negligent.
+On the other hand, a critic will argue that Common Crawl is the only corpus large enough to achieve state-of-the-art SSL performance, making its use an industry standard rather than a negligent choice.
+The argument is flawed.
+The negligent act that needs to be focused on is not in using Common Crawl, but in ingesting that content without applying the formalities represented in the AI-DSF’s Foundational Controls.
+Data Provenance Protections, Data Threat Defenses, and Continuous Data Vulnerability Management controls exist because large unfiltered corpora are the operational reality of SSL development.
+A developer who uses Common Crawl with documented provenance controls, anomaly detection, and pre-ingestion quality review is, or at least should be, not negligent.
 A developer who uses it without those controls, knowing what the corpus contains, is.
-The distinction is between the data source and the discipline applied to it.

 B. Memorization and the Right to Be Forgotten